De-institutionalisation ! Understanding communities !

 delivery for people with disability

-model of service delivery for people
+alternative model of support for disadvantaged people in each community

 Outlined